TnTech-ECE/CapstoneStarterRepo/Documentation/Signoffs/jdjoyce42-power-signoff.md

 #### Ripple considerations

 For each device that is powered using the 5 VDC or - 5VDC signal from the buck converter stage the PSRR or SVRR must be analyzed to ensure ripple is minimized.
 For the LM741 the minimum SVRR is 86 dB [6].
 Assuming the input ripple is the maximum value that could be seen from the buck converter (400 mV) the expected output ripple voltage can be calculated using the following equation: $86 = 20log(0.4 V/Vripple)$ where Vripple is the ripple that is seen by the LM741.
-Solving this equation for V ripple yields a ripple voltage of 20.05 µV, this is a very small ripple voltage and can be considered negligible <sup>6</sup>.
+Solving this equation for Vripple yields a ripple voltage of 20.05 µV, this is a very small ripple voltage and can be considered negligible since the output voltage would only swing up or down by 20.05 µV <sup>6</sup>.

 ## BOM